Nicholas Wiseman

-Nicholas Patrick Stephen Wiseman (3 August 1802 – 15 February 1865) was an English Roman Catholic prelate who served as the first Archbishop of Westminster upon the re-establishment of the Roman Catholic hierarchy in England and Wales in 1850.
+Nicholas Patrick Stephen Wiseman (3 August 1802 – 15 February 1865) was an English Catholic prelate who served as the first Archbishop of Westminster upon the re-establishment of the Catholic hierarchy in England and Wales in 1850.
 He was made a cardinal in 1850.

-Born in Seville to Irish parents, Wiseman was educated at a school in Waterford before attending St. Cuthbert's College at Ushaw.
-From there he went to the English College in Rome, where he subsequently became Rector.
+Born in Seville to Irish parents, Wiseman was educated at a school in Waterford before attending St Cuthbert's College, Ushaw.
+He subsequently went to the English College in Rome, where he subsequently became Rector.
 While in Rome, he was assigned to preach to the English Catholics there.
 As Rector, he was the representative of the English bishops.
 During a visit to England in 1836, he helped initiate the periodical Dublin Review.
 In 1840, he was appointed president of Oscott College.